Scaless/scaless.github.io/docs/about.markdown

 On the internet I go by Scales.
 It's short and simple.

-If you need to reach me, my email is at the bottom of the page.
+If you need to reach me, my email and twitter are at the bottom of the page.

-I'm looking for work if you're interested in hiring.
+The opinions expressed on this site are my own and not necessarily those of my employer.